Bryan Primus

 Enter file in which to save the key (/Users/username/.ssh/id_ed25519):

-Press enter to accept the default path or provide custom path with the file name.
+Press enter to accept the default path or provide a custom path with the file name.

 # output